MediaComem/comem-archidep/ex/revprod-deployment.md

 > :gem: Replace `jde` with your name in the definition of the second
 > environment variable.

-Reload the Systemd configuration and restart the backend service:
+Reload the systemd configuration and restart the backend service:

 ```bash
 $> sudo systemctl daemon-reload